Melvin-Antony/ansible-EC2-creation-ROLE/README.md

 Role Name
 =========

 This role can be used to deploy 2 EC2s on Ubuntu.
 This can be called within another playbook for faster deploying of EC2s.
+Clone this repository to the default role directory /etc/ansible/roles

  - Features:
     - Fully configurable and compatible with AWS
     - Flexible and feature rich with easy customization of roles